1. What type of pathogen causes tobacco mosaic virus (TMV) and rose black spot ?

 Some plants produce antibacterial chemicals that kill bacteria or inhibit their growth.
 Some plants produce poisons to deter herbivores.

-11. Suggest why it is an advantage for a plant to have leaves that droop or curl when they are touched.
+11. Why it is an advantage for a plant to have leaves that droop or curl when they are touched ?

 Answer